Lens Equivalence Comparator

 Does equivalent aperture change exposure?

-How should video crops be handled?
+How should video crop modes be handled?

 What does Close match mean?

-Why is the Format Match Map unavailable?
+Why might the Format Match Map be unavailable?

 No image, EXIF file, or camera file is uploaded.
-The entered focal length, aperture, sensor dimensions, crop settings, and tolerance are used in the browser to calculate the visible results.
+The focal length, aperture, sensor dimensions, crop settings, and tolerance are used in the browser to calculate the visible results.

 Glossary: